SABS-R3/software-engineering-day4/_episodes/03-packaging.md

 All the dependencies we've installed previously with `pip` were written by someone else and uploaded to a **Package Index / Repository**.

-In this session we'll be looking at two different methods for building an installable package from our code.
+In this session we'll introduce two different methods for building an installable package from our code.
 The first, using a tool called **Poetry**, is the simpler of the two methods, so we'll walk through the complete packaging process and end up with a package uploaded to the PyPI test site.
-The second method, using **setup.py**, is the more traditional method and gives us full control, but is more complicated.
+The second method, using **setup.py**, is the more traditional method and gives us full control, but is more complicated - we won't cover this fully, but it might be something you want to invesigate further in future.

 ## Packaging our Code with Poetry